mysto/python-fpe/README.md

 This package follows the FF3 algorithum for Format Preserving Encryption as described in the March 2016 NIST publication _Methods for Format-Preserving Encryption_, and revised on Feburary 28th, 2020 with a draft update for FF3-1.

 Changes to minimum domain size and revised tweak length have been partially implemented in this package with updates to domain size.
-It is expected the final standard will provide new test vectors necessary to change the tweak lengths to 56 bits.
+It is expected that the final standard will provide new test vectors necessary to change the tweak lengths to 56 bits.
 Currently, tweaks remain set to 64 bits.

 ## Requires